19klowe0/DrawShapes/README.md

 ### How to Use:
 ##### Elispe
-    make a point in the center of where you want you elipse to be. make a point at the first radius length. make a point at the second radius length.
+    make a point in the center of where you want you elipse to be. make a point at the first radius length (width). make a point at the second radius length (height).
 ##### Line
     Make two points anywhere in the drawing area.
 ##### Bezier Curve